Deployment Guide¶

 just statusbefore participants arrive. - Keep the admin credentials and invite links available in a private note.

-http://openai-proxy/v1and any placeholder token value.
-The internal proxy replaces the Authorization header with the workshop token. - Share the n8n access details and participant credentials at the start of the session.
+- Share the n8n access details and participant credentials at the start of the session.

 Cleanup after the workshop¶